bitovi/academy/src/react/1-setting-up-your-environment.md

 The `src` folder is where all your React components should be stored alongside any logic for your app.
 This should already be seeded with a small sample app.

-The `index.js` file is known as the entry-point of the React application.
+The `index.js` file is known as the entry point of the React application.
 This is where our application is initialized and mounted in the DOM.

 ```jsx
 import React from 'react';